daempasha/trackify-backend-2/README.md

 The next steps involve setting up a CI/CD pipeline to deploy the Dockerized application to AWS ECS using GitHub Actions.

-API IS RUNNING LOCALLY ON LOCALHOST:8000c
+API IS RUNNING LOCALLY ON LOCALHOST:8000 d